University College London

 Year and Fall Term Only: Pediatrics and Child Health.
 Year and Spring Term Only: Immunology and Molecular Pathology.
 Full Year Only: Architecture, Bio-Chemical Engineering, French, Law (must be admitted to the Faculty of Law) Pharmacology, and Physiology.

-Anthropology, Archeology, Architecture, Art, Art History (Most Competitive), Astronomy, Biology and Genetics, Chemistry, Dutch, Earth Sciences, Economics, English, European Culture Studies, Geography, German, Hebrew and Jewish Studies, History, International Health IMEC, Mathematics, Philosophy, Phonetics and Linguistics, Physics and Astronomy, Political Studies, Psychology, Science and Technology Studies, Slavonic and East European Studies, Spanish and Latin American Studies.
+Anthropology, Archeology, Architecture, Art, Art History (Most Competitive), Astronomy, Biology and Genetics, Chemistry, Dutch, Earth Sciences, Economics, Engineering, English, European Culture Studies, Geography, German, Hebrew and Jewish Studies, History, International Health IMEC, Mathematics, Philosophy, Phonetics and Linguistics, Physics and Astronomy, Political Studies, Psychology, Science and Technology Studies, Slavonic and East European Studies, Spanish and Latin American Studies.
 Students may take courses in Information Studies, Language Centre, and Management Studies Centre.

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.